Some links in this post contain affiliate links. I receive a small commission if you use the links at no extra cost to you.

 Walk straight over another bridge and before you reach the third canal in this section, turn right along Prinsengracht canal.
 Prinsengracht is one of the 3 main canals that circle the Centre of Amsterdam and provide an outlay of the city, a project which started in 1612 and took 50 years to complete!

 Really take in the quietness of Prinsengracht, it feels a long way away from the busy area of Centraal Station but it really isn’t.
-Also be sure to get lots of photos of the iconic Amsterdam houses from the other side of the canal.
+Also, be sure to get lots of photos of the iconic Amsterdam houses from the other side of the canal on this Amsterdam Central to Rijksmuseum walk!

 When you reach Spiegelgracht turn left for the last section of the walk to the Rijksmuseum and the Museum District.
 This area is a lot busier and I find that a lot of tourists use this street to bike up and down so be careful and look out for them.